heavyai/heavydb/README.md

 where `HyperInteractive` is the default password.
 The default user `mapd` is assumed if not provided.

-You can also interact with the database using the web-based MapD Immerse frontend by visiting the web server's default port of `6273`:
+You can also interact with the database using the web-based OmniSci Immerse frontend by visiting the web server's default port of `6273`:

 [http://localhost:6273](http://localhost:6273)